 Overview

-I tried implementing Clean Architecture in Golang and decided to organize my thoughts here.
+I attempted to implement Clean Architecture in Golang, so I will organize my thoughts here.

-There may be parts I haven't fully understood, along with my interpretations and thoughts, so some parts might not be entirely accurate.
+There may be parts that I do not fully understand, and I am writing my interpretations and thoughts, so there may be inaccuracies.

 Slides

-Since I had the opportunity to give a lightning talk, here are the slides I used:
+I had the opportunity to give a lightning talk, so I will share the slides.

 Dive to clean architecture with golang